spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/products/managing-products/discontinuing-products.md

 ## Prerequisites

-To discontinue products for a concrete product, navigate to **Catalog** > **Products**.
+To discontinue products for a concrete product, navigate to **Catalog&nbsp;<span aria-label="and then">></span> Products**.

 Review the reference information before you start, or look up the necessary information as you go through the process.

 ## Discontinuing products

 To discontinue a product:
-1. On the *Edit Concrete Product* page, switch to the *Discontinue* tab.
+1. On the **Edit Concrete Product** page, switch to the **Discontinue** tab.
 2. Click **Discontinue**.
     You see additional attributes and information.
 3. You can add a note about the reason for the product being discontinued or any other useful information.
-Just enter the text in the *Add Note* section for each locale.
+Just enter the text in the **Add Note** section for each locale.
 4. Click **Save**.
-The date of the deactivation is available for you on the *Discontinue* tab.
+The date of the deactivation is available for you on the **Discontinue** tab.
 Days left (active_until) value is set to 180 days by default.
 You can change it on the project level.
 <br>After the product is marked as discontinued, a corresponding label appears on the product detail page and search results in the shop application.
 The product with the Discontinued label cannot be added to cart.

 {% info_block warningBox "Note" %}

-If the product added to the shopping list or wishlist is marked as discontinued, the *Discontinued* status appears in the list, and the online store customer is not able to proceed to the checkout.
+If the product added to the shopping list or wishlist is marked as discontinued, the **Discontinued** status appears in the list, and the online store customer is not able to proceed to the checkout.

 {% endinfo_block %}